City Guide for: Iguazú, Misiones, Argentina

 Airport

-The airport serving Iguazú is Cataratas del Iguazú International Airport (IGR), located approximately 25 kilometers (15.5 miles) from the city center.
+The airport serving Iguazú Falls is Cataratas del Iguazú International Airport (IGR), located approximately 25 kilometers (15.5 miles) from the city center.
 Transportation options from the airport include taxis, remises (private car services), and airport shuttle buses.
-Taxis and remises are readily available outside the terminal building.
-Shuttle buses offer a more affordable option and typically drop passengers off at hotels in the city center.
-Pre-booked private transfers are also available for a more convenient and personalized experience.
+The shuttle bus is the most economical option, while taxis and remises offer a more direct and convenient transfer.

 Attractions